metal-stack/.github/.github/pull_request_template.md

 Release Notes

 Do you want to add something to the release notes?
-Please be aware that the pull request's title will become part of the release notes, so try to make them understandable and choose them wisely.
+Please be aware that the pull request's title will become part of the release notes, so try to make it understandable and choose wisely.

 If your changes contain a breaking change, please add the following section: